DevDreamer2023/PasswordStrengthCustom/README.md

 # Overview

-We offer a package designed for password strength detection.
+ package designed for password strength detection for ReactJs, vueJs and expressJs.
 You can customize the strength by providing specific parameters.
 The package will then return an object with two keys: the first key, "valid," which will be a boolean value, and the second key is "feedback."
 ## Installation
-`npm i custom-password-strength`
+`npm i customize-password-strength`
 ## Usage
 ```javascript